Smrity004/Project_SRAM/README.md

 We consciously chose not to implement a column decoder due to the small size of our SRAM array, making it more practical to directly address and access the columns.

-With a frequency of operation set at 16MHz, we achieved a balance between speed and power efficiency.
+With a frequency of operation set at 16MHz.
+The symphony of our efforts is best illustrated by our achievement of 367.92 micro-watts of balanced power.
+This project is not just a technical feat but a testament to our dedication to excellence.

 ## Bibliography